-It is common for a child to prefer one parent over another, but being rejected hurts.
-Find out what you should do to manage your emotions and survive this difficult phase.
+It’s common for a child to prefer one parent over another, but being rejected hurts.
+Find out what you can do to manage your emotions and survive this difficult phase.

 Preferring one parent over another is actually a healthy part of your child’s emotional and cognitive development.
 He is exercising independence by choosing the parent who is best suited for what he wants at the time.

 Also, when your child favors one parent over the other, he is also showing that he feels secure with you and knows that even if he spends more time with the other parent, you will always love him and be there for him.

 There are other factors that may play into your child playing favorites.
 Sometimes, a preference is due to a change in the parenting roles and family dynamics.

 For example, the birth of a sibling or a job change may mean that mommy’s time is taken up by the infant or the new job.
 All of a sudden, mommy is not as available as before.